 In Gonzales v.
 Main St. Acquisition Corp., No. 14-13-00546-CV (Tex.
-App-Houston [14th Dist.], July 1, 2014, n.p.h.)(2014 Tex.
+App-Houston [14th Dist.], July 1, 2014, no pet.)(2014 Tex.
 App.
 Lexis 7094)(mem. op.), Defendant's responses to requests for admissions established the following: (1) Defendant applied for the credit card; (2) At Defendant's request, the account was opened; (3) Defendant fully understood the risk and obligations associated with credit card accounts; (4) Defendant "made the purchases and took cash advances using the credit card made the basis of Plaintiff's Original Petition"; (5) Plaintiff is the present owner and holder of the subject account; (6) Since Defendant opened the account, Defendant has not notified Plaintiff of any dispute or error regarding any information contained in any monthly statement; (7) Prior to this lawsuit, Defendant never requested verification of the debt from Plaintiff or disputed the debt owing on the subject account; (8) Defendant requested and made written demand upon Defendant for payment of the subject account; and (9) Defendant failed to pay Plaintiff for the subject account.
-The admissions, along with twelve months of credit card statements addressed to defendant, the last of which reflected the balance due, was sufficient proof of account stated.
+The admissions, along with credit card statements addressed to defendant, was sufficient proof of account stated.